-Seeing and capturing the Bennington tornado was a privilege and blessing that very well may end up being the pinnacle of my lifetime of storm observing experiences.
-I hope that many storm observers new to the hobby who saw this tornado realize how truly remarkable of an event this was, and how difficult it will be to top!
+Seeing and capturing the Bennington tornado was a privilege and blessing that very well may end up being the pinnacle of my lifetime of storm photography experiences.
+I hope that many storm photographers new to the hobby who saw this tornado realize how truly remarkable of an event this was, and how difficult it will be to top!
 Those who were blessed enough to witness both the Rozel (May 18) and Bennington tornadoes will likely go many, many years before another season's catches come close.

 As I've gained the increasing realization of how impressive this event was, I've gone back and looked closer at/reworked some of the video footage and photos from that day.
 I'm giving everything extra attention in editing and processing, and here are a few of the results that will hopefully visualize why I feel the way I do about this event.